 • What change is there from one square to another on the grid? from one number to another on the number line?

-• How many numbers are there between two consecutive shaded numbers on the number grid?
+• How many numbers are there between two consecutive shaded numbers on the hundreds chart?

 • How many numbers are there between two consecutive circled numbers on the number line?